AngeloGalav/image-processing-and-computer-vision/2023-02-27 - Solving correspondences, Lenses 1.md

 What if we need to find the correspondence between $p_R$ and $p_L$ and the 2 planes are _not aligned_ (meaning, that the _camera/projection plane are not aligned_)?
 Do we need to search through the whole image for the corresponding point?
 NO!
 - We can _project __the line__ related to __point___ $p_L$ in the right plane and _search across that line_ (on the plane).
 This line is also called __epipolar line__.
 	- The _search space_ of the stereo correspondence problem _is always 1D_! (since we are searching on the line)
+	- Each _point_ in the image plane of one camera _determines a line in space_ that must _intersect_ the corresponding point in the other camera's image plane
 ![[epipolar_line.png]]

 Issue: ==this projection can be computed only if the _transformation_ between the two cameras is known== (relative mapping between the two cameras).
 But: